Bannerghatta National Park

 At a distance of 23 km from Bangalore City Railway Station, Bannerghatta National Park is a wildlife park spread in reserve forests of Anekal Range in Karnataka.
 At an altitude of 1245 - 1634 m, this one of the most famous wildlife parks in Karnataka and among the top tourist places in Bangalore.
 This park is part of a wildlife corridor for elephants which connects the BR Hills and the Sathyamangalam forest.
-Bannerghatta is the must include place in Bangalore packages as it the paradise for wildlife lovers.
+Bannerghatta is one of the popular national parks in India and among the must include place in Bangalore packages.

 Bannerghatta National Park was founded in 1971 and declared as a national park in 1974.
 Spread over an area of 25,000 acre and a portion of the park became a biological reserve called the Bannerghatta Biological Park in 2002.
 The park consists of the main Nature Reserve, a zoo, a children's park, an aquarium, a crocodile park, a museum, a butterfly park, a snake park and a safari park.
 The forest consists of deciduous trees and thorny scrubs.